-"Affiliate" means in relation to a body corporate, any other entity which directly or indirectly Controls is Controlled by, or is under direct or indirect common Control with, that body corporate from time to time.

-"Authorised Representative" means the Authority representative named in the CCN as authorised to approve agreed Variations.
+- "Affected Party" means the Party seeking to claim relief in respect of a Force Majeure Event. - "Affiliate" means in relation to a body corporate, any other entity which directly or indirectly Controls is Controlled by, or is under direct or indirect common Control with, that body corporate from time to time. - "Approval" and "Approved" means the prior written consent of The Authority. - "Authorised Representative" means the Authority representative named in the CCN as authorised to approve agreed Variations.